-- The latest agricultural lending statistics provided by the Australian Prudential Regulatory Authority (APRA) show an increase in lending to the farm sector in 2020–21.
-At the national level, the value in real terms of loans and leases owed by the farm sector was $94 billion at 30 June 2021, an increase of around 6% from the previous June.
+- The latest agricultural lending statistics provided by the Australian Prudential Regulatory Authority (APRA) show an increase in aggregate lending to the farm sector in 2021–22 of 9% (in real terms).
+The aggregate value of loans outstanding increased from $100.7 billion at 30 June 2021 to $109.9 billion at 30 June 2022.

-- Analysis of ABARES farm survey data shows that much of this increase in borrowing was for on-farm investment, particularly land purchases.
-Rising land prices and low interest rates have provided farmers with greater equity to support increased borrowings, while historically high farm incomes in most agricultural industries have substantially improved farmers debt servicing capability.
+- Analysis of ABARES farm survey data shows that much of this increase in borrowing has been for on-farm investment, particularly land purchases.
+Rising land prices and low interest rates have provided farmers with greater equity to support increased borrowings, while historically high farm incomes in most agricultural industries have substantially improved farmers ability to service debt.

-- Lending to the agricultural sector increased in all states and territories during 2020–21, with the largest percentage increases in real terms occurring in Queensland (7%) and New South Wales (7%).
+- Lending to the farm sector increased in all states and territories during 2021–22, with the largest percentage increases in real terms occurring in Victoria (14%) and Tasmania (14%).

-- In 2020–21, aggregate interest paid by the agriculture sector fell by around 13%, with lower interest rates more than offsetting the increase in total lending to the sector.
-The average proportion of farm cash income (receipts less cash costs) consumed by finance payments has trended down in recent years due to improved farm incomes and lower interest rates.
-In 2020–21, the average proportion of income consumed by interest payments was 11% for broadacre and dairy farms—an historical low.
+- The average proportion of farm cash income (total cash receipts less total cash costs) consumed by interest payments has trended down in recent years due to higher farm incomes and lower interest rates.
+In 2021–22, the average proportion of income consumed by interest payments was 8% for broadacre and dairy farms—an historical low.
 However, this proportion is likely to increase in 2022–23 as a result of recent increases in interest rates.

-- A high proportion of aggregate debt is held by a small number of very large farm businesses that generate high cash flows on average to finance debt.
-In 2020–21, 5% of broadacre and dairy farms accounted for around 47% of aggregate debt, whereas nearly 50% of farms had very little or no debt.
+- A high proportion of aggregate debt is held by a small number of very large farm businesses that generate high cash flows on average to service debt.
+In 2021–22, 5% of broadacre and dairy farms accounted for around 50% of aggregate debt, whereas nearly 50% of farms had very little or no debt.

-- The proportion of broadacre and dairy farms with relatively low additional borrowing capacity (equity ratio of less than 70%) and relatively high debt servicing commitments (finance payments greater than 40% of farm cash income) was 2% of farms in 2020–21—compared to 7% of farms in 2010–11.
+- The proportion of broadacre and dairy farms with relatively low additional borrowing capacity (equity ratio of less than 70%) and relatively high debt servicing commitments (interest payments greater than 40% of farm cash income) was just over 1% of farms in 2021–22—compared to an average of 7% of farms over the last 20 years.